lammps/lammps/doc/src/Build_windows.rst

 using the mingw32-cmake and mingw64-cmake wrappers that are bundled with the cross-compiler environment on Fedora machines.
 A CMake preset selecting all packages compatible with this cross-compilation build is provided.
-You likely need to disable the GPU package unless you download and install the contents of the pre-compiled `OpenCL ICD loader library <https://download.lammps.org/thirdparty/opencl-win-devel.tar.gz>`_ into your MinGW64 cross-compiler environment.
+You will likely need to disable the GPU package unless you download and install the contents of the pre-compiled `OpenCL ICD loader library <https://download.lammps.org/thirdparty/opencl-win-devel.tar.gz>`_ into your MinGW64 cross-compiler environment.
 The cross-compilation currently will only produce non-MPI serial binaries.

-Please keep in mind, though, that this only applies to compiling LAMMPS.
+Please keep in mind, though, that this only applies to **compiling** LAMMPS.
-Whether the resulting binaries do work correctly is no tested by the LAMMPS developers.
+Whether the resulting binaries do work correctly is not tested by the LAMMPS developers.
 We instead rely on the feedback of the users of these pre-compiled LAMMPS packages for Windows.
 We will try to resolve issues to the best of our abilities if we become aware of them.
 However